sonic-net/SONiC/doc/dash/dash-sonic-hld.md

 addresses                = list of addresses used for validating underlay source ip of incoming packets.
 ```

-DASH PA_VALIDATION_TABLE is used only for PL outbound direction.
+DASH_PA_VALIDATION_TABLE is used only for PL outbound direction.
 PA address can be either IPV4 or IPV6.

-Total PAs per MSEE would be 64 and if there are 64 MSEEs per region, there would be 4K PA_VALIDATION entries.
+Total PAs per MSEE would be 64 and if there are 64 MSEEs per region(based on 400G DPU), there would be 4K PA_VALIDATION entries.

-For more scale numbers, please refer to the [doc]([https://https://github.com/sonic-net/DASH/blob/main/documentation/express-route-service/express-route-gateway-bypass.md])
+For more scale numbers, please refer to the [doc](https://github.com/sonic-net/DASH/blob/main/documentation/express-route-service/express-route-gateway-bypass.md)

 ### 3.2.14 DASH tunnel table